bkelemen56/tidy-data/codebook.md

 ## Raw data

-The raw data of these experiments was downloaded from this URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data was downloaded from this URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The `get_raw_data.R` script will download and unzip the raw data into the "UCI HAR Dataset" folder under the current directory.
 For more information on the raw data, refer to the README.txt file in the raw data folder.